AshkanRafiee/VMware-Inventory-Orchestrator/README.md

 Follow the prompts to input the necessary data.

+You have to enter all of your racks and ESXis once at least in order to have a full inventory.

 ## `datacenter.json` Format

 The configuration file should adhere to the following format: